 Topic Description Implications for Management Proposals 4.1 Woodland Summary extends over 543 Hectares of the Public Forest Estate in South Devon.
 The woodland The native broadleaf resource requires targeted management to provide the opportunity for expansion.
-Continue to manage on a rotational basis but accept natural regeneration of desirable
+Non PAWS areas Continue to manage on a rotational basis but accept natural regeneration of desirable species when available.
+Where the opportunity for continuous cover systems is not viable schedule felling coupes to achieve greater age diversity.
+Assess the potential for greater species diversification on a site by site basis utilising the Forestry Commission 'Ecological Site Classification' tool and climate change model.
+PAWS areas Increase the potential for natural regeneration of native species throughout (See PAWS strategy maps).
+Implement a strategic programme of felling in areas where remnant features are at greatest risk and the regeneration of non-native species threatens restoration of adjacent sites.